Stephen Decatur: Chesapeake–Leopard affair

 After overseeing the completion of gunboats, Decatur returned to Norfolk in March 1807 and was given command of the Naval Yard at Gosport.
 While commissioned there he received a letter from the residing British consul to turn over three deserters from the British ship Melampus who had enlisted in the American Navy through Lieutenant Arthur Sinclair, who was recruiting crew members for Chesapeake, which was at this time in Washington being outfitted for its coming voyage to the Mediterranean.
 Since the recruiting party was not under the command of Decatur, he refused to intervene.
 Sinclair also declined to take any action, claiming that he did not have the authority or any such orders from a superior officer.
-The matter was then referred to the British minister at Washington, a Mr. Erskine, who in turn referred the matter to the Navy Department through Commodore Barron, demanding that the three deserters be surrendered to British authority.
+The matter was then referred to the British minister at Washington, a Mr. Erskine, who in turn referred the matter to the Navy Department through Barron, demanding that the three deserters be surrendered to British authority.
 It was soon discovered that the deserters were American citizens who had been impressed into the Royal Navy, and since the existing American treaty with Britain only pertained to criminal fugitives of justice, not deserters in the military, Barron accordingly also refused to turn them over.

 Soon thereafter Chesapeake left Norfolk, and after stopping briefly at Washington for further preparations, set sail for the Mediterranean on June 22.
 In little time she was pursued by HMS Leopard, which at the time was part of a British squadron in Lynnhaven Bay.
 Upon closing with Chesapeake, Barron was hailed by the captain of Leopard and informed of a demand from Vice-Admiral Humphreys that Chesapeake be searched for deserters.
 Barron found the demand extraordinarily bold.
 When he refused to surrender any of his crew, Leopard soon opened fire on Chesapeake.
 Having just put to sea, Chesapeake was not prepared to do battle and was unable to return fire.
 Inside twenty minutes, three of her crew were killed and eighteen wounded.
 Barron struck the ship's colors and surrendered his ship, whereupon she was boarded and the alleged deserters were taken into British custody.
 News of the incident soon reached President Jefferson, the Department of the Navy and Decatur, who was outraged, was the one who was first confronted with the matter.
 The incident soon came to be referred to as the Chesapeake–Leopard affair, an event whose controversy would lead to a duel between Barron and Decatur some years later, as Decatur served on Barron's court-martial and later was one of the most outspoken critics of the questionable handling of Chesapeake.